Deutherius/FrameCompTesting/README.md

 # Prolog
 This mess of a page started as a way to gather my thoughts, experiments and results that aim to solve 2 problems - inconsistent second layer during longer prints, and inconsistent Z offset for subsequent print jobs after the first print of the day.
-It evolved into an experimental debugging of the Frame Compensation branch of Klipper.
+First issue is caused by the frame expanding in the Z direction, and is covered by the Frame Expansion Compensation fork of Klipper.
+The second issue is caused by the gantry bowing as it heats up, which is corrected by a bed mesh, but under wrong assumptions about what is actually Z=0.

 # Why do I even want to have frame expansion compensation on?
 Quite simple - this is the same part, printed with the same settings.
 Both of these were printed from a cold start.
 The only difference is that while the right one was a solo part with a first layer time of ~1m45s, the left one was a part of a 7 hour full(ish) plate with a first layer time of more than 22 minutes.